funfunchen/funfunchen.github.io/pages/rareGWAMA_page.md

 PERM1   1:976215-981169 NULL    NULL    0       0               NA      NA      NA
 ```

-And maybe you will have bunch of them if you run the tests parallelly.
+And maybe we will have bunch of them if we run the tests parallelly.

 ```
 ls cpd_SKAT_my_gene*